-In Dark Emu - Black Seeds: Agriculture or Accident?, Bruce Pascoe explores the agricultural practices undertaken by Aboriginal people long before white settlement.
-Pascoe examined early white explorers’ journals and found that Aboriginal people had not only been irrigating, growing and harvesting grain, but had ground it into flour – potentially being the first people on earth to bake bread.
-He also identifies Brewarrina was one of the largest aquaculture systems in the world and, according to some scientists, it is the oldest human construction on earth.
+In Dark Emu - Black Seeds: Agriculture or Accident?, Bruce Pascoe explores the agricultural practices of First Nations people long before British settlement.
+Pascoe examined early white explorers’ journals and found that First Nations people had not only been irrigating, growing and harvesting grain, but had ground it into flour – potentially being the first people on Earth to bake bread.
+He also identifies that Brewarrina was one of the largest aquaculture systems in the world and, according to some scientists, it is the oldest human construction on Earth.

 The use of 'agriculture' in relation to Australian Aboriginal people is not something many Australians would have heard.
-However, if we go back to the country's very first records of European occupation we discover some extraordinary observations which provide a picture of what those explorers and settlers witnessed.
+However, the records of British settlers provide extraordinary observations that give a picture of what those explorers and settlers witnessed.
 These documents show that First Nations people were not primitive hunter-gatherers, but were in fact in a deep and sophisticated relationship with the land and each other.

 In a colonial account from Victoria, there's evidence of vast yam pastures treated as crops by the local Aboriginal people.
-The following sketch from 1835 depicts a line of Wathaurong women digging for Murnong (yams - a sweet potato that was a staple vegetable) across a stretch of field that had been cleared of timber and managed to ensure a prosperous crop.
+The below sketch from 1835 depicts a line of Wathaurong women digging for Murnong (yams - a sweet potato that was a staple vegetable) across a field that had been cleared of timber and managed to ensure a prosperous crop.

-Further, in the diary of George Grey, explorer of Western Australia (1839), there are reports of large buildings of 'very superior construction';
+In the diary of George Grey, explorer of Western Australia (1839), there are reports of large buildings of ”very superior construction”

-Further, in his book The Biggest Estate on Earth, Bill Gammage highlights the complexity of Aboriginal land management that existed before European invasion.
+In his book, The Biggest Estate on Earth, Bill Gammage highlights the complexity of Aboriginal land management that existed before British invasion.
 The land was managed in a way that ensured sustainability and was abundant in harvest.

-Yolngu people knew how the tides were connected to the moon, and Euahayi people used the stars to navigate their way across Australia for trade.
-Mathematical patterns and relationships were utilised in everyday life, demonstrated in the complexities of various kinship systems that exist to this day.
+Yolngu people have always known how the tides are connected to the moon, and Euahayi people used the stars to navigate their way across Australia for trade.
+Mathematical patterns and relationships were used in everyday life.
+This is demonstrated in the complexities of various kinship systems that exist to this day.
 These patterns were a form of governance.
-The boomerang represents an incredible feat of physics using aerodynamics which were not yet understood or used in the west.
+The boomerang is an incredible feat of physics using aerodynamics which were not yet understood or used in the west.
 Dispelling the myth of the simple, nomadic, hunter-gatherer

-The complexity of Aboriginal and Torres Strait Islander peoples, the oldest living culture on earth, shouldn’t be Australia’s secret history, but common knowledge that is shared and celebrated.
+The complexity of Aboriginal and Torres Strait Islander cultures - the oldest living cultures on Earth - shouldn’t be Australia’s secret history.
+It should be common knowledge that is shared and celebrated.
 There is value in these cultures and the knowledge they carry - that can benefit everyone.
-It’s time to acknowledge this truth and pay homage to the people who cared for this land and for themselves for millennia before settlement.
+It’s time to acknowledge this truth and pay respect to the people who cared for this land and for themselves for over 60,000 years before settlement.